daemonless/immich/README.md

 By default, this stack uses host networking for simplicity.
 If you prefer container isolation with DNS-based service discovery (like Docker), you can use `cni-dnsname`.

-!!! note "cni-dnsname is not in official FreeBSD ports"
+> **Note:** cni-dnsname is not in official FreeBSD ports.
 We maintain a port at [github.com/daemonless/freebsd-ports](https://github.com/daemonless/freebsd-ports)

 **1. Install cni-dnsname:**
 ```bash